kubos/kubos/docs/sdk-installing.rst

 This will start an ssh session in the vagrant box with the Kubos CLI and all of the required dependencies installed.

 That's it!
-From here see more on :doc:`creating your first KubOS RT project <first-rt-project>` or :doc:`creating your first KubOS Linux project <first-linux-project>`
+From here see more on:

+  - :doc:`Creating your first KubOS RT project <first-rt-project>`
+  - :doc:`Creating your first KubOS Linux project <first-linux-project>`

 After a little bit of usage you may want to look at :doc:`how to upgrade the Kubos SDK <sdk-upgrading>`